David Brodsky: Chess career

-Brodsky began playing chess at the age of 6.
+Brodsky began playing chess at the age of six.
 He received training from Farrukh Amonatov.

-In April 2017, he earned his final International Master norm.
+In April 2017, Brodsky earned his final International Master norm.

-In November 2019, he tied with GM Andrew Tang for first place at the National Chess Congress in Philadelphia.
+In November 2019, Brodsky tied with grandmaster Andrew Tang for first place at the National Chess Congress in Philadelphia.
 Brodsky achieved the victory by defeating IM Jason Liang in the final round.

-In August 2019, he earned his final Grandmaster norm at the 2019 U.S. Masters, though his rating at the time was insufficient to immediately earn the title.
+In August 2019, Brodsky earned his final Grandmaster norm at the 2019 U.S. Masters, though his rating at the time was insufficient to immediately be awarded the title.

-In June 2022, he tied for first place with Alexander Shabalov, Elshan Moradiabadi, and Daniel Naroditsky at the 2022 Carolinas Classic.
-In July 2022, he defeated Awonder Liang and eventual winner Christopher Yoo in the 7th round of the U.S. Junior Chess Championship, but ultimately finished 5th out of 10 players with a score of 4.5/9.
-In September 2022, his rating officially surpassed 2500, earning him the Grandmaster title.
+In June 2022, Brodsky tied for first place with grandmasters Alexander Shabalov, Elshan Moradiabadi and Daniel Naroditsky at the 2022 Carolinas Classic.
+In July 2022, he defeated grandmaster Awonder Liang and eventual winner Christopher Yoo in the seventh round of the U.S. Junior Chess Championship, but ultimately finished fifth out of 10 players with a score of 4.5/9.
+In September 2022, his rating officially surpassed 2500, thus earning him the Grandmaster title.